Crashing markets spell trouble for India's privatization plans

 "In the current situation, we cannot go to the market.
 We may have to wait for some more time before the market stabilizes," said an official who attended a meeting with the finance minister on Monday to plan for the next three months.

-Three weeks ago the cabinet deferred a decision on selling an 11 percent stake in hydropower producer NHPC, which it had hoped would raise $300 million, after the power ministry raised concerns it would be undervalued in the current market.
+Three weeks ago the cabinet deferred a decision on selling an 11 percent stake in hydropower producer NHPC (NHPC.NS), which it had hoped would raise $300 million, after the power ministry raised concerns it would be undervalued in the current market.

 Chidambaram announced in February a target of 400 billion rupees ($6.2 billion) for this fiscal year through partial sell-offs of state-run firms, as part of his efforts to stave off a threatened ratings downgrade by reducing the fiscal deficit to 4.8 percent of GDP.